 - Active – Meaning you’re trading your time for money (even if it’s a package/productized or a retainer).
 Think of web design, copywriting, consulting/coaching, VA services, photography, website maintenance, etc.

-- Asynchronous – Meaning you put the time in, and get paid later, often with no cap on how much you can make.
+- “Passive” – There’s no such thing as completely passive income, but here we’re talking about no longer trading time for money.
+Meaning you put the time in, and get paid later, often with no cap on how much you can make.
 Think of blogging, courses, books, or other digital products, as well as affiliate sales.

-- Passive Recurring – Okay, no income is 100% passive, but there are ways to keep making money after the initial sale without doing more work.
+- “Passive” Recurring – Again, no income is 100% passive, but there are ways to keep making money after the initial sale without doing more work.
 Primarily through affiliate programs that offer recurring payouts.
 You make the initial sale, and then get paid out as long as the person you referred keeps paying the company.
 Companies like Teachable and Convertkit offer this!